beaucharman/idiomatic-comments/README.md

 /* Single line code description */

-// quick statement, description or placeholder (you code here... type of thing)
+// Quick statement or description.
-// and also used in Sass to declare what I like to refer to, 'dissolving'
+// Also used in Sass to declare what I like to refer to as
-// comments.
+// 'dissolving' comments.

 // Useful for inline defualt / suggested variables...

-var foo = bar // qux
+var foo = bar; // qux

 // and to mark where code is to be placed.

 ;(function () {

-  // your code here...
+  // you code here... type of thing

 })();